peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public PeterO.ExtendedDecimal RoundToIntegralExact(
         PeterO.PrecisionContext ctx);

-Returns a decimal number with the same value as this object but rounded to an integer.
+Returns a decimal number with the same value as this object but rounded to an integer, and signals an invalid operation if the result would be inexact.

 <b>Parameters:</b>